Mathematics Subject Leaders: Jen Middleton & Andrea Jackson

 Reporting to parents & parental involvement

-A progress report is sent to parents in Spring & Summer Term & parents are given opportunity to discuss their child’s progress both formally (parents’ evening) and informally (as appropriate)
+A report is sent to parents in the Summer Term & parents are given opportunity to discuss their child’s progress both formally (parents’ evening) and informally (as appropriate).
+Year 6 pupils receive regular updates on their progress towards SATs.

 Monitoring